vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_01_plan_migrating_to_asc.md

 * Both AKS and Azure Spring Apps offer a convenient approach to implementing the microservices architecture.
 They also provide support for Spring Boot applications.
 If you decided to choose Azure App Service, you would need to create a new web app instance for each microservice, while both AKS and Azure Apps Spring require only a single instance.
 AKS also facilitates controlling traffic flow between microservices by using network policies.
 * Azure Spring Apps Service offers an easy migration path for existing spring boot applications.
 This would be an advantage for your existing application.
 * Azure Spring Apps Service eliminates any administrative overhead required to run a Kubernetes cluster.
 This simplifies the operational model.
 * AKS would require an extra migration step that involves containerizing all components.
-You will also need to implement Azure Container Registry to store and deploy your container images from.
+You will also need to implement Azure Container Registry to store and deploy your container images from or you could use a publicly available Docker repository.
 * Running and operating an AKS cluster introduces an additional effort.
 * Azure App Service scalability is more limited than AKS or Azure Spring Apps Service.